Guidebolt/knowledge/docs/meta/knowledge-theory.md

 ## Truth

-Information drives every thought, decision, and action.
-In our increasingly complex world where logic and trust are hard to weave confidently, it is easy to be misled by noise, incur unknown risks, and waste valuable resources.
-Truth is the fundamental solution.

 Truth is reality in its past, present, and future.
 What has been, what is, what could be, and what will be.
 Truth is the immediate state of the world and the complex patterns of cause-and-effect that structure the specific dynamics of change.

 Truth is the most accurate understanding of reality.
 With accuracy, one projects their best possible power towards intended results.
 With realism, one maps abstract ideals to actual possibilities.